starcraftman/pakit/docs/pakit_recipes.rst

       For instance `pakit --display example`.
       """
       def __init__(self):
-          # Required
           super(Example, self).__init__()
           # Extra attributes are ignored by pakit
           self.src = 'https://github.com/ggreer/the_silver_searcher.git'
           # The homepage of the project, should be information for users
           self.homepage = self.src
-          # A dictionary of Fetchable classes, used to get the source code
+          # A dictionary of Fetchable objects, used to get the source code
           # By convention, should always have 'stable' and 'unstable' keys
           # 'stable' -> point to stable release of source code
-          # 'unstable' -> point to a more recent version, like branch of code
+          # 'unstable' -> point to a more recent version, like a branch of git
           self.repos = {
               'stable': Git(self.src, tag='0.30.0'),
               'unstable': Git(self.src),
           }
           # OPTIONAL: If present, this Recipe requires listed Recipes to be
-          #           installed before it can be.
+          #           installed before it can be
           self.requires = ['exampledep']

       def log(self, msg):  # pylint: disable=R0201
           """
-          Simple method prints message followed by current working directory.
+          Stupid method, just for tracing flow.

-          You can add any method you want to Recipe so long as pakit's conventions are followed.
-I currently do no checking  to ensure they are.
+          You can add any method you want to your Recipe subclass.
           """
           print(msg, 'the working directory is', os.getcwd())